 What is GIT?

-To install Git you can follow the instructions on: https://git-scm.com/downloads
+To install GIT you can follow the instructions at: https://git-scm.com/downloads

 You can check the current configurations by running git config --global --list